zoeyyy0107/random-projects/README.md

-contains random coding files or projects that i created in vscode also serves as my backups
+contains random codes, files and learning materials also serves as my backups